giannisz2/Point_Cloud_Extension_for_Omniverse/README.md

 # Point Cloud Extension

-This is a point cloud extension as part of my BSc thesis,
+This is a point cloud extension as part of my BSc thesis.